YJAJ/YJAJ.github.io/blog/_posts/2020-04-11-Sharing-pattern-of-passengers-of-taxis-and-rideshare.markdown

 ```

 After creating a ride-sharing indicator, I will drop all NaN values because there are cases where the number of passenger was recorded as 0.
-For example, 407,454 shared-ride indicators are available out of 411,437 occurences.
+For example, 407,454 shared-ride indicators are available out of 411,437 occurrences.

 ![example_yellow_num_shared_ride](../../../../../../assets/images/example_yellow_num_shared_ride.png)